ronxldwilson/disruptiq-notes/openapi-spec-agent/README.md

 The agent works in the following steps:

 1.  **Scanning:** The agent scans the project directory to find all the relevant files.
-2.  **Parsing:** It then parses the files to extract API endpoints and their corresponding methods.
+2.  **Parsing:** It then parses the files, dispatching to language-specific parsers, to extract API endpoints and their corresponding methods.
-3.  **Generating Info and Components:** The agent sends a request to the AI model to generate the `info` and `components` sections of the OpenAPI spec.
+3.  **Enhancing and Generating Spec:** The agent sends the extracted endpoints to the AI model to enhance them and generate the complete OpenAPI spec.
-4.  **Generating Paths:** For each endpoint, the agent sends a separate request to the AI model to generate the path item for that endpoint.
-5.  **Assembling the Spec:** The agent combines the `info`, `components`, and `paths` into a single OpenAPI spec.
-6.  **Saving the Spec:** Finally, the agent saves the generated spec to the `output.yaml` file.
+4.  **Saving the Spec:** Finally, the agent saves the generated spec to the `output.yaml` file.

 This section outlines the roadmap for making the OpenAPI Spec Agent an S-tier, industry-best software.